makersacademy/airport_challenge/README.md

 # Airport Challenge

-Program for control of flow of planes through an airport, depending on whether weather is stormy or clear as gnenerated by random
+Program for control of planes through an airport, depending on whether weather is stormy or clear as gnenerated by random.

 ## Getting Started